davidSauerer/hue-party-effects/README.md

 ### Lights cycle
 All lights are going off and then on after the another is blinking in a cycle

-### Turn hue sockets on and off
+### Darklights
-Its allowing you to turn two sockets on and off in addition to the other effects.
-I use this for dark light.
+Its allowing you to turn sockets on and off in addition to the other effects.
+This sockets should then control the blacklight